 The average American consumes more than 100 pounds of poultry every year.
 In 2017, U.S. poultry production totaled 9 billion chickens and 241.7 million turkeys.
 Behind every piece of poultry brought to the market is a safety professional working to implement measures to protect the workers processing the poultry as well as the consumers eating it.

-Here are just a few ways that safety professionals help keep workers stay safe while processing poultry before it reaches your table.
+Here are just a few ways that safety professionals help keep workers safe while processing poultry before it reaches your table.

 Sanitation and Slip Prevention